 Below are a list of IT terms.
-We many have missed some.
-Please feel free to email email@example.com to suggest any terms.
+Learn the definitions of Java Programming, Python Programming, DevOps and more.
+Feel free to email firstname.lastname@example.org to suggest any additional IT training terms.

 Artificial Intelligence: As the name itself implies, AI is all about the intelligence being exhibited by a machine leading to an optimal or suboptimal solution.